alikureishy/ROBO-pick-and-place/writeup.md

 The purpose of this project is to gain exposure to Inverse Kinematic (IK) analysis (forward and inverse), for a simulated [Kuka KR210](https://www.kuka.com/en-us/products/robotics-systems-industrial-robots/kr-210-2-f-exclusive) 6-DOF (Degree Of Freedom) manipulator, to grasp a can from a random position on a shelf, and drop it into a bin placed next to it.

 The simulation, at a high level, consists of the following sequence of steps:
+1. Calculate the expected trajectory of the arm, from the starting position to the grasping position
-1. Move the manipulator (gripper) arm to a grasping position relative to the can on the shelf
+1. Perform IK analysis to move the manipulator (gripper) arm through the trajectory above
 1. Reach out to grasp the can
+1. Grasp the arm
+1. Retract the arm holding the grasped can
+1. Calculate the expected trajectory of the arm, from the grasped position to the bin
-1. Move the manipulator (gripper) arm above the bin
+1. Perform IK analysis to move the manipulator (gripper) arm through the trajectory above
 1. Release the can to let it fall into the bin

-The IK analysis is only required for steps 1 and 3 above.
-Steps 2 and 4 are supported rudimentary motions of this robot.
+The IK analysis is only required for steps 2 and 7 above.
+The functionality for the remaining steps is provided by the simulation.

 The IK analysis will follow these steps:
 1. Determine the Modified DH-diagram